peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static CBORObject FromObject​(byte value)`<br>
  Generates a CBOR object from a byte (0 to 255).
 * `static CBORObject FromObject​(byte[] bytes)`<br>
- Generates a CBOR object from a byte array.
+ Generates a CBOR object from an array of 8-bit bytes; the byte array is copied to a new byte array in this process.
 * `static CBORObject FromObject​(double value)`<br>
  Generates a CBOR object from a 64-bit floating-point number.
 * `static CBORObject FromObject​(float value)`<br>